JazmiaCornell/microserviceA/README.md

 ### UML Sequence Diagram

-Shows the interactions between the main program and Microservice A. Also shown in the `UML_diagram.png` file.
+Shows the interactions between the main program and Microservice A. Also shown in `UML_diagram.png`.
 ![alt text](image.png)